Code-Institute-Submissions/CI-MS2-Shapes/README.md

 * I want to say a special thank you to Alexander Farrell from Code Institute, for his patience, friendliness and understanding.
 He was the first person to hear me, he was the first person to support and encourage me when things were not going well.
 Just want to say, Alexanders help meant the world to me and changed it.
 * My sister was always checking on me, on my progress, listening and believing in me.
 * Silvia, who was always there, even at moments when I was not.
-* Maria, who was greatest distraction and greatest inspiration.
+* Maria, who was the greatest distraction and greatest inspiration.
 * Doctor Jolanta, for helping me to piece together and to go for success!

 ## Testing